-The district court's conclusion that the claim must arise "purely" from external activities, DE 31 at 9-10, would create an impossible bar to waiver.
-No activity is "purely external."
+The district court's conclusion that the claim must arise "purely" from external activities, JA1421-22, would create an impossible bar to waiver.
+N{θ} activity is "purely external."
 Every IFC action is the product of some "internal" decision.
 The proper question is whether the case involves Plaintiffs who are inside or outside the organization.

-While the district court characterized Plaintiffs' claim as "aimed at IFC's internal decision-making process," id. at 10 - the IFC's negligent lending and supervision of its loan to CGPL - that could be said of any of the Court's waiver precedents.
+While the district court characterized Plaintiffs' claim as "aimed at IFC's internal decision-making process," JA1422 - the IFC's negligent lending and supervision of its loan to CGPL - that could be said of any of the Court's waiver precedents.
 In Vila, for example, the organization's internal decision-making process presumably led to the decision not to pay the plaintiff for his services.
 570 F.3d at 277-78.
-Vila nonetheless concluded that the challenged actions were not related to "internal management" but rather involved external activities.
+Vila nonetheless concluded that the challenged actions were not related to

+"internal management" but rather involved external activities.
 Id. at 281.
 So too here.
 The claims are "aimed at" the IFC's negligence toward Plaintiffs.
 The activity - and the relationship between the IFC and Plaintiffs - is external.

 The district court's miscategorization of Plaintiffs' claims led to further errors.
 Based on its mistaken premise that "this type of suit is aimed at IFC's internal decision-making process," the court held that it "has little reason to doubt IFC's assessment of its concerns."
-DE 31 at 10.
+JA1422.
 Because the premise was wrong - these claims are no more "internal" than others that have been allowed to proceed - the court should not have deferred to IFC management's self-serving justifications.

-The district court was also mistaken in suggesting that Plaintiffs' claims "invite[] . . . 'judicial scrutiny of the [IFC's] discretion to select and administer its programs," id. at 9-10 (quoting Vila, 570 F.3d at 279), and that in such circumstances "[w]aiver of immunity is highly unlikely."
-Id. at 10.
+The district court was also mistaken in suggesting that Plaintiffs' claims "invite[] . . . 'judicial scrutiny of the [IFC's] discretion to select and administer its programs," JA1421-22 (quoting Vila, 570 F.3d at 279), and that in such circumstances "[w]aiver of immunity is highly unlikely."
+JA1422.
 Plaintiffs do not challenge any "discretion"; their claims would vindicate the IFC's own policies and standards, which IFC management lacks discretion to violate.

 Even if this case did invite such scrutiny, that would not make waiver "highly unlikely."
-Id.
-In such cases, immunity should be granted if "the burdens caused by [such] judicial scrutiny" "substantially outweigh[]" the "benefits" of waiver to the that provides loans can be sued for its obligations associated with those loans.
+JA1422.
+In such cases, immunity should be granted if "the burdens caused by [such] judicial scrutiny" "substantially outweigh[]" the "benefits" of waiver to the organization.
+Vila, 570 F.3d at 279 (internal quotations omitted).
+Thus, while this Court found that the costs of such scrutiny should be balanced, the district court, by holding that such costs alone make waiver "highly unlikely," JA1422, essentially preempted the required balancing.
+Indeed, Vila specifically noted that an organization that provides loans can be sued for its obligations associated with those loans.
 570 F.3d at 279.
 That goes to the heart of the organization's discretion to select and administer its programs, yet this Court recognized such a suit would involve external activities and that there would be waiver.
 Id.